-There are no impacts associated with the development of the Loxton WEF 3 on terrestrial biodiversity that cannot be mitigated to an acceptable level.
-As such, should all the proposed mitigation be implemented, the Loxton WEF 3 development is deemed acceptable from a terrestrial ecological impact perspective.
-It is thus the reasoned opinion of the specialist that the Loxton WEF 3 development should be authorised subject to the various mitigation and avoidance measures.
+There are no impacts associated with the development of the Loxton WEF 2 on terrestrial biodiversity that cannot be mitigated to an acceptable level.
+As such, should all the proposed mitigation be implemented, the Loxton WEF 2 development is deemed acceptable from a terrestrial ecological impact perspective.
+In terms of cumulative impacts, the affected area has not been significantly impacted by renewable energy development to date and the contribution of the current wind farm development to cumulative impact is considered low and acceptable.
+It is thus the opinion of the specialist that the Loxton WEF

+2 development be authorised subject to the mitigation and avoidance measures as indicated by the specialist.